stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/compressionlevel/_index.md

 ---
+title: Aspose::Words::Saving::CompressionLevel enum
-title: CompressionLevel
+linktitle: CompressionLevel
 second_title: Aspose.Words for C++ API Reference
-description: Compression level for OOXML files.
+description: Aspose::Words::Saving::CompressionLevel enum.
+Compression level for OOXML files.
 (DOCX and DOTX files are internally a ZIP-archive, this property controls the compression level of the archive.
-Note, that FlatOpc file is not a ZIP-archive, therefore, this property does not affect the FlatOpc files.)
+Note, that FlatOpc file is not a ZIP-archive, therefore, this property does not affect the FlatOpc files.) in C++.
 type: docs
 weight: 599
 url: /cpp/aspose.words.saving/compressionlevel/